 If there’s one thing we’ve learned about search engine optimization, it’s that you can never rest on your laurels.
 What once worked like a charm to keep your website ranked and highly trafficked no longer does.
 Many of us have learned this the hard way.

-What SEO strategies are working in 2017?
+What SEO strategies do we anticipate working in 2018?
 The things I outline below.
 Google is constantly updating their algorithms and we need to update our priorities and our websites to keep up with them in order to keep our organic rankings high.

 This is part 1 of 2 posts geared towards organic seo strategies to incorporate into your website updates.